dfelinto/blender-multiview-old/README.md

 Current status:
 * Multiview is rendering fine and antialias is working too.
+* Cycles is working as well
-* My next target is Cycles, before I tackle Composite
+* My next target is Composite

 The rules for testing are:
+* No Compo
 * No FSA
-* No Compo
-* No External Engine
 * (for saving) EXR MultiLayer

+Known bugs:
+* When rendering only one view, the 'view' name shouldn't be saved in EXR file
+* UV/Image Editor has the "Combined" pass even when it shouldn't (I hacked it away, but not nicely)

 Links
 -----